stoneyrh/gSOAP/gsoap/wsdl/README.txt

 INSTALLATION

 Use './configure' and 'make' in the root directory, as explained in the installation instructions.
+This builds 'wsdl2h' with all features enabled.

 To build 'wsdl2h' when autoconf/automake fail, use:

 	make -f MakefileManual

-ENABLING HTTPS SSL/TLS CONNECTIVITY AND HTTP DIGEST AUTHENTICATION

-To build 'wsdl2h' with secure features, use:
+To build 'wsdl2h' with secure features when `./configure' and 'make' fail, use:

 	make -f MakefileManual secure